Jayricka/dwellingduo/README.md

 ## Related Projects 🔗

-Here are some open-source real estate platforms that might interest you:
+Check out these open-source projects in the real estate field that could enhance your understanding and inspire new ideas:

-- [PropertyFindAR](https://github.com/saurabhbhatia/PropertyFindAR) - A real estate sample app built with Kotlin, featuring offline-first data handling, animations, and advanced Android architecture components like RxJava and Coroutines.
+- [Flathunter](https://github.com/flathunters/flathunter) - A bot designed to assist people in their rental real-estate search by scraping property listings.
-- [DaftListings](https://github.com/AnthonyBloomer/daftlistings) - A Python library that allows programmatic interaction with Daft.ie, one of Ireland’s largest property platforms.
+- [MicroRealEstate](https://github.com/microrealestate/microrealestate) - An open-source property management system designed for landlords to manage their properties and rentals more efficiently.
-- [Real Estate Laravel](https://github.com/liberu/real-estate-laravel) - A Laravel-based real estate management solution for property agencies with features for listing and sales management.
+- [ResidenceCMS](https://github.com/Coderberg/ResidenceCMS) - A fast and lightweight Property Management System that simplifies the process of managing real estate listings.
-- [Property Web Scraper](https://github.com/mrkamel/property_web_scraper) - A web-based scraper that makes it easy to collect real estate data from property websites using JavaScript.
+- [DaftListings](https://github.com/AnthonyBloomer/daftlistings) - A Python library that enables programmatic interaction with Daft.ie, which covers about 80% of Ireland's available properties.

-Explore these projects for inspiration and insights on building property listing platforms.
+Dive into these projects to discover diverse solutions in real estate management.
+If you know of a project worth adding, don’t hesitate to submit a pull request!

 ## License 📜